saturncloud/saturn-cloud-examples/taxi_demo/README.md

 - `etl.ipynb`: collects the CSVs from S3, reconciles schemas, then writes to parquet files
 - `ml_datasets.ipynb`: read the parquet files and creates datasets for the machine learning tasks

-The ML datasets are for two regression tasks:
+The ML datasets are centered around two tasks:
-1. Predict total amount of taxi ride in dollars
+1. "amount": Predict total amount of taxi ride in dollars (regression)
-1. Predict tip percentage (tip amount / total amount) for rides that were paid for with credit cards
+2. "tip": Predict tip percentage (tip amount / total amount) for rides that were paid for with credit cards (regression)
+    - This can also be turned into a classification problem where we predict a "high tip" ride (tip percentage >15%)

 ## Machine learning